staropera/aa-freight/README.md

 > **How to add new locations**:<br>If you are creating a pricing for a new route you may need to first add the locations (stations and/or structures).<br>The easiest way is to create a courier contract between those locations in game and then run contract sync.
 Those locations will then be added automatically.<br>Alternatively you can use the "Add Location" feature on the main page of the app.
 This will require you to provide the respective station or structure eve ID.

+## Contract Check

+The app will automatically check if a newly issued contract complies with the pricing parameters for the respective route.

+Compliant contracts will have a green checkmark (✓) in the "Contract Check" column on the contract list.
+Related notifications on Discord will be colored in green.

+Non-compliant contracts will have a red warning sign in the "Contract Check" column on the contract list.
+And related notifications on Discord will be colored in red.
+In addition the first customer notification will inform the customer about the issues and ask him to correct the issues.

+The following parameters will be checked (if they have been defined):

+- reward in contract >= calculated reward
+- volume min <= volume in contract <= volume max
+- collateral min <= collateral in contract <= collateral max

+Deviations on "Days to expire" and "Days to complete" are currently not part of the contract check and only used to show the recommended contract parameters in the calculator.